Where Do You Want to

 the Different Categories of Fasting.

-According to Bar Ebroyo, the fasting may be defined in terms of time, of the
+According to Bar Ebroyo, the fasting may be defined in terms of

-three different categories of fasting.
+they are the three different categories of fasting.

 Shut Noah and Family in before the Flooding began